ChaosDynamix/Arcadia/_includes/system/configuration/boot-loader.md

 {: .text-red-200}

 ##### /etc/default/grub
-{% for configuration in configurations %}
+{% for configuration in scenario.configurations %}
 #### {{ configuration.title }}
 ```
 {{ configuration.cmd -}}
 ```
 {% endfor %}

+{% unless scenario.systemd %}
 ### Recommendation

 It is highly recommended to replace the content of `cryptdevice=` with the UUID of the device, however during the installation, it is easier to use `/dev/sdXY`. **Consider replacing this value after the installation**.